18 Sep Is Oat Milk Good For You?

-Oat milk is now more popular than ever and has become the plant milk of choice for many.
+Oat milk is more popular than ever and has become the plant milk of choice for many.
 But how healthy is it really?
-Recently, the dairy alternative that had previously been described as a ‘healthy alternative to milk’ has been getting some bad press.
-So, before you order that oat flat white, let’s find out the truth: is oat milk bad for you?
+Recently, the dairy alternative has been getting some bad press.
+So, before you order that oat flat white, let’s dig a little deeper into the question: is oat milk good for you?

 More and more of us are turning away from dairy and choosing plant-based milk alternatives.
 Oat milk tastes great, is naturally sweet and widely available.
-Many coffee shops and restaurants now offer oat as their main non-dairy option.
-More and more of us are starting our day with an oat latte, but is it really healthier than dairy milk?
+Many coffee shops and restaurants now offer it as their main non-dairy option, but is it really healthier than dairy milk?
 How much sugar is there in oat milk?
 The truth about the nation’s favourite ‘health drink’ may not be as clear cut as you might think.
 Here are answers to some of the most common questions about oat milk…

 IS OAT MILK ULTRA PROCESSED?

 Yes, most widely available oat milks are considered ultra processed.
 They typically contain a fairly long list of ingredients, some of which you’d probably be surprised to discover.
 As well as oats and water, many brands also contain thickeners, stabilisers and even oil.
 Many widely available brands contain sunflower oil, an inflammatory omega 6 fat.
-Most of us consume far too much omega 6 and nowhere near enough omega 3 which increases inflammation in the body and therefore increases our disease risk and ageing processes.
+Most of us consume far too much omega 6 and not enough omega 3, which promotes inflammation in the body.
 Ultra processed foods (and in this case, drinks) are amongst the biggest contributors to our intake.

 HOW MUCH SUGAR IS IN OAT MILK?